deveshnema/Chatter/README.md

 # Chatter
-An iOS 11 messenger styled chat App
+An iOS (Swift 4) Facebook Messenger styled chat App

+(Recreating the design style to enhance the learning experience)

 ## Detail
 - The App has been styled in the fb messenger style